NukeMail

 Clean, modern interface redesigned in recent years.
 Professional-looking and functional.
 The dashboard clearly shows inbox contents with proper email rendering.

-Cluttered with advertisements.
-Pop-ups and overlay ads frequently obscure the inbox, especially on mobile.
-The interface design is dated and can be confusing for new users trying to navigate around the ads.
+Ads clutter the screen.
+Pop-ups and overlay ads often hide the inbox, especially on mobile devices.
+The interface looks old and can be confusing for new users who are trying to navigate around the ads.

 Email Rendering